deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct imaging at high contrast: Conclusion

 \section{Conclusion}

 We have described the key principles of a new algorithm for detecting and characterizing point-like sources at high contrast from ADI observations.
 The detection stage combines the statistics-based model of \PACO with deep learning in a three step procedure: (i) the data are centered and whitened using the \PACO framework, (ii) a CNN is trained to detect synthetic sources from the pre-processed images, and (iii) a detection map is inferred.
 While the CNN itself works as a black-box approach, the proposed method encompasses prior domain knowledge such as the apparent motion of sources and the expected shape of the exoplanetary signal inside the ADI datasets.
 More importantly, the proposed detection approach capitalizes on the statistical model of the nuisance component embedded in \PACO to improve the stationarity and the contrast during a pre-processing step.
 Once a candidate source has been identified, its photometry can be estimated using a dedicated deep learning module, also trained in a supervised fashion.
-Tested on eleven SPHERE-IRDIS datasets, the proposed detection method performs on-par with or better than \PACO and other standard algorithms of the field like PCA in terms of precision-recall trade-off.